Aredelya/4o-Preservation/README.md

 /image model=dall-e-3 A castle at sunset

 Only leading key=value pairs are treated as options.
 Once normal prompt text starts, the rest is treated as the prompt.

+And immediately after that, your next line should be:

+FAQ: Are embeddings useful for chatbot memory?

+Also delete this stray text if it’s still in the file:

+FAQ: Are embeddings useful for chatbot memory?

+So the issue is not subtle — that section did not actually get replaced yet.
+[oaicite:

 FAQ: Are embeddings useful for chatbot memory?